patrickml/event-horizon/docs/meteor/counter.md

 ```

 Yup you guessed it everything react related but that's just the npm side of things.
 We still need a router and of course EventHorizon!
-These depends we will get from atmosphere
+These depends we will get from atmosphere.

 ```
 meteor add patrickml:event-horizon kadira:flow-router